Skip to content

 SELECT * FROM Students WHERE name LIKE '_a%';

-📖 Underscore _ matches exactly one character, then 'a', then anything.
+📖 _ matches exactly one character, then 'a', then anything.

 SELECT * FROM Students ORDER BY marks DESC, name ASC;